Ferdi McDermott, MA (Hons), PGCE, MEd, FCCT, FRSA, FSA Scot.

-Vincent Thomas is a ‘civic service volunteer’ this year, helping with cultural, sporting and outreach activities.
+Vincent Thomas is helping us as a volunteer this year, helping with cultural, sporting and outreach activities.
 He is also studying English at the College.

-Charles Eric Lorin is a ‘civic service volunteer’ this year and a former pupil of the College.
+Charles Eric Lorin is helping us a volunteer this year and a former pupil of the College.
 He is helping with cultural, sporting and outreach activities.
 He is also studying part time for a Bachelors in International Business Management from McGill University, Canada.

 Antoine Bureau is helping us a volunteer this year.
 He is coaching extra French to foreign learners, organising debates, theatre and scouts.
 He is a final year Masters student in Literature and Philosophy at the Ecole Normale Supérieure de Lyon in “Lettres Modernes”.